Table Rock State Park (South Carolina): History

-Prior to the signing of the Hopewell Treaty of 1785, the land now encompassed by Table Rock State Park was part of the Lower Cherokee Nation.
+Prior to the signing of the Treaty of Hopewell of 1785, the land now encompassed by Table Rock State Park was part of the Lower Cherokee Nation.
 The Cherokee called the area, "Sah-ka-na-ga," the Great Blue Hills of God, and they established many hunting camps in the area.
 According to folklore, Table Rock Mountain received its name from a Cherokee legend in which the flat-topped mountain served as a table from which the Great Spirit ate his meals.

 Europeans moved into the Oolenoy River Valley soon after the signing of the Hopewell Treaty, settling at Pumpkintown—named for the unusually large pumpkins grown there.
 William Sutherland and James Keith operated a wayside lodge for visitors and in 1845, they built the twenty-room Table Rock Hotel, which prospered until the Civil War.
 Visitors increased again after Reconstruction, and Stephen Keith reopened the Table Rock Hotel.
 In 1899, Keith's family built a new hotel on a new location on the mountain but by 1912 had abandoned it.

+Beginning on March 21, 2025, a human-caused fire near the summit of Table Rock Mountain, along with the nearby Persimmon Ridge fire, burned 15,973 acres.